kousalyaa13/MTA_Transit_Data_Analysis/README.md

-# 🚆 SQL Transit Data Equity Analysis
+# MTA Transit Data Equity Analysis

 This project explores public transit accessibility and infrastructure equity across Maryland using the MTA Transit-Oriented Development (TOD) dataset.
 The goal is to understand how transit access varies by zone and identify disparities through SQL queries and data modeling.